 1. Casco Histórico de Toledo

-This ancient city of Toledo has been declared a UNESCO World Heritage site so wherever you turn, there are many attractions to engage you.
-We're talking here not just of monuments but things the city does, its food, its traditional crafts, and its own unique way of doing things.
+This ancient city of Toledo was declared a UNESCO World Heritage site, so wherever you turn, there are many attractions to engage you.
+We're talking here not just of monuments but things the city does, its food, its traditional crafts, and its unique way of doing things.

-The Gothic Centre (Casco Historico) around the Cathedral and the Alcazar have changed very little since the 13th century with the exception of the shop owners at street level.
+The Gothic Centre (Casco Historico) around the Cathedral and the Alcazar has changed very little since the 13th century except for the shop owners at street level.
 The city gives a microcosm of Spanish history, from the Romans defeating the Celtic tribes to the Visigoths designing Christianity and on to the Berbers (Moors) bringing Islamic rule.
-The Christians, Jewish and Islamic communities have lived comfortably together and the city has tried to keep whatever manifests this.
+The Christians, Jewish and Islamic communities have lived comfortably together, and the city has tried to keep whatever manifests this.

 2. Catedral Primada Santa María de Toledo

-As the seat of the Metropolitan Archdiocese of Toledo, the Archbishop was there for a huge ceremony when we arrived.
-It was the last Sunday of Advent so this High Gothic Cathedral was in its splendour.
+As the seat of the Metropolitan Archdiocese of Toledo, the Archbishop was there for a special ceremony.
+It was the last Sunday of Advent, so this High Gothic Cathedral was in its splendor.

-From the Visigoths, the Moors took over and this Cathedral became a Mosque until the city was taken over by Alfonso VI without bloodshed as the Muslims capitulated on condition that their institutions of learning and worship would be respected.
+From the Visigoths, the Moors took over.
+This Cathedral became a Mosque until the city, without bloodshed, was taken over by Alfonso VI.
+The Muslims capitulated on the condition that their institutions of learning and worship would be respected.

-However, at this time, Bernard of Cluny was the bishop of Toledo.
-With the Queen, the Bishop took advantage of the King being away at one time and sent an army to take over the mosque and immediately installed a provisional altar.
-The Muslims almost revolted but the King who was so angry immediately ordered that the active participants be punished.
+However, at this time, Bernard of Cluny was the Bishop of Toledo.
+With the Queen, the Bishop took advantage of the King being away.
+At once, he sent an army to take over the mosque and immediately installed a temporary altar.
+The Muslims almost revolted, but the King, who was so angry, immediately ordered the active participants' punishment.

-The story tells of how the local Muslims themselves stopped this execution and through their chief negotiator, Abu Walid, asked for the King's mercy and accepted the change.
-In gratitude, the effigy of Abu Walid was placed on one of the pillars in the main Chapel.
+But the story did not end there.
+The local Muslims themselves stopped this punishment of execution and, through their chief negotiator, Abu Walid, asked for the King's mercy and accepted the change.
+In gratitude, the people placed the likeness of Abu Walid on one of the pillars in the main Chapel.